BE HeArd

 Lara has been a befriender of horses since childhood, when she spent hours playing in fields with members of a mixed herd at a university agricultural center.
 As a young person, her happiest moments were spent sitting on a horse willing to trot with no tack in a pasture, riding miles bareback to swim in a lake or jumping fallen trees along woodland paths.
 Her experiences led to an appreciation of equine behavior, learning to play, ride through feel and honor each individual horse.
 Over the decades, Lara’s equine teachers have included Belgian draft horses, off-the-track thoroughbreds, dressage horses of every level, Western pleasure and rodeo ropers, bold eventers, pinto ponies, athletic jumpers, rescued youngsters and wild mustangs, among others.
 Even after years of lessons, it was all about fun and discover - fostering mutual understanding through curiosity, acceptance and compassionate communication.

 Following spinal fusion when her fourth child was a toddler, Lara was told to never ride again.
 Yet, after surviving eighteen months of treatment for the breast cancer that took her mom too young, Lara’s husband asked: What do you really want to do now?
 Her immediate answer: Be with horses!
 It was not easy.
-Multiple surgeries had led to the removal of her pec wall, and she had to re-learn how to move in ways that would not cause injury and pain.
-In addition to finding equine partners that accommodated her body’s way, she remains grateful to have learned how to ride through feel and intuition.
+Multiple surgeries had “redesigned” her body, and she had to re-learn how to move in ways that would not cause injury and pain.
+In addition to finding equine partners that accommodate new ways to move, she remains grateful to have learned how to ride through feel and intuition.

 Lara listens deeply.
-Her masterful mindfulness, polyvagal and energy healing training invites horses to Be present in ways that honor natural ways of Being while co-regulating nervous systems.
-The deep trust that results from these equine encounters leads horses and humans to communicate intuitively for the benefit of all.
+Her masterful mindfulness, somatic and energy healing training invites us all to Be present in ways that co-regulate nervous systems.
+The deep trust that results from equine encounters leads horses and humans to communicate intuitively, connecting for the benefit of all.
 As one observer put it watching Lara’s work with a mare in liberty, “It looked like you were dancing together to understand each other, and the energy swirling around you was … love.”

 FEEL THE LOVE with Lara and her horses - or yours!